lateralblast/oort/README.md

 	-V:       Display version information
 	-h:       Display usage information
-	-m all:   Display firmware information for all machines -m MODEL: Display firmware information for a specific model (eg. X2-4) -i FILE:  Open a locally saved HTML file for processing rather then fetching it
+	-m all:   Display firmware information for all machines -d all:   Display firmware information for all disks -e all:   Display firmware information for all Emulex HBAs -m MODEL: Display firmware information for a specific model (eg. X2-4) -d MODEL: Display firmware information for a specific model of disk (eg. MAW3300FC) -e MODEL: Display firmware information for a specific model of Emulex HBA (eg. SG-XPCIEFCGBE-E8-Z) -i FILE:  Open a locally saved HTML file for processing rather then fetching it
 	-c:       Output in CSV format
 	-o FILE:  Open a file for writing (CSV mode)